Please ensure Javascript is enabled for purposes of website accessibility

 Car insurance in Vermont

-Vermont is the second-cheapest state for auto insurance with an average annual premium of $1,237 per year.
+Vermont is the fourth-cheapest state for auto insurance with an average annual premium of $1,430 per year.
 One of the reasons why Vermont has cheap car insurance is because it has a very low population density.
 It’s also largely rural, which contributes to low car insurance rates.
 With few drivers on the road at any given time, the risk of an accident goes down, and so does the average cost of car insurance in the state.

 Why some states have less expensive insurance than others